Are you a US healthcare professional?

 RYTELO can cause infusion-related reactions.
 In the clinical trial, infusion-related reactions occurred in 8% of patients with MDS treated with RYTELO; Grade 3 or 4 infusion-related reactions occurred in 1.7%, including hypertensive crisis (0.8%).
 The most common infusion-related reaction was headache (4.2%).
 Infusion-related reactions usually occur during or shortly after the end of the infusion.

-Premedicate patients at least 30 minutes prior to infusion with diphenhydramine and hydrocortisone as recommended and monitor patients for one hour following the infusion as recommended.
+Premedicate patients at least 30 minutes prior to infusion with diphenhydramine and hydrocortisone as recommended and monitor patients for at least one hour following the infusion as recommended.
 Manage symptoms of infusion-related reactions with supportive care and infusion interruptions, decrease infusion rate, or permanently discontinue as recommended.

 Embryo-Fetal Toxicity

-RYTELO can cause embryo-fetal harm when administered to a pregnant woman.
+Based on animal findings, RYTELO can cause embryo-fetal harm when administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with RYTELO and for 1 week after the last dose.

 ADVERSE REACTIONS